WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 );
 ```

-With our object in place we can pass this to `App.js` as follows:
+With our object in place, we can pass this to `App.js` as follows:

 ```js
 ReactDOM.render(